Epigenetics

 Epigenetics is the study of changes in gene expression that occur without altering the DNA sequence.
 The Greek prefix epi- (ἐπι- "over, outside of, around") in epigenetics implies features that are "on top of" or "in addition to" the traditional DNA-sequence-based mechanism of inheritance.
 Epigenetics usually involves changes that persist through cell division, and affect the regulation of gene expression.
 Such effects on cellular and physiological traits may result from environmental factors, or be part of normal development.

-The term also refers to the mechanism behind these changes: functionally relevant alterations to the genome that do not involve mutations in the nucleotide sequence.
+The term also denotes the mechanism behind these changes: functionally relevant alterations to the genome that do not involve mutations in the nucleotide sequence.
 Examples of mechanisms that produce such changes are DNA methylation and histone modification, each of which alters how genes are expressed without altering the underlying DNA sequence.
 Further, non-coding RNA sequences have been shown to play a key role in the regulation of gene expression.
 Gene expression can be controlled through the action of repressor proteins that attach to silencer regions of the DNA.
 These epigenetic changes may last through cell divisions for the duration of the cell's life, and may also last for multiple generations, even though they do not involve changes in the underlying DNA sequence of the organism; instead, non-genetic factors cause the organism's genes to behave (or "express themselves") differently.

 One example of an epigenetic change in eukaryotic biology is the process of cellular differentiation.
 During morphogenesis, totipotent stem cells become the various pluripotent cell lines of the embryo, which in turn become fully differentiated cells.
 In other words, as a single fertilized egg cell – the zygote – continues to divide, the resulting daughter cells develop into the different cell types in an organism, including neurons, muscle cells, epithelium, endothelium of blood vessels, etc., by activating some genes while inhibiting the expression of others.